Escape from Planet Earth: Development

 The film was in development at The Weinstein Company at least since 2007.
 The film was first announced in a press release from The Weinstein Company, which announced that the film was in full production and also announced most of the cast.

 The film was directed by Cal Brunker, who previously worked as a storyboard artist on the films Despicable Me, Horton Hears a Who! and Ice Age: Continental Drift.
-The film was originally set for release on February 14, 2013, but was pushed back to February 15, 2013, due to conflicting schedules.
+The film was originally set for release in 2012, but was pushed back to February 15, 2013.

 Lawsuit

 Writer-director Tony Leech and film producer Brian Inerfeld sued The Weinstein Company, claiming they signed a deal whereby they were to receive at least 20 percent of Escapes adjusted gross profit, which they estimated would be worth close to $50 million in back end participation alone.
 But the film languished in development, and the plaintiffs claimed that the Weinsteins repeatedly unlocked the script, forcing rewrites at least 17 times, which they say "eviscerated" the movie's budget by keeping 200-plus animators on payroll.
 With the film pushing its budget, the Weinsteins went outside for fresh capital.

 The Weinstein Company entered into a Funding and Security Agreement with JTM whereby the financiers agreed to provide new money and, in return, get 25 percent of the film's gross receipts and 100 percent of all foreign gross receipts.
 Leech and Inerfeld were upset, alleging that the agreement had mortgaged their own financial upside and said the Weinsteins advised them that if they wanted their past due money, they would have to agree to this arrangement.
 Instead, Leech and Inerfeld went on the legal attack against TWC even claiming that they were paid $500,000 in hush money to keep the dispute quiet on the verge of the Weinsteins' The King's Speech Oscar victory in 2011.
 As for JTM, the plaintiffs demanded a declaratory judgment that their contractual rights to share in the profits were superior to JTM's security interest in profits from the film.

 On February 15, 2013, the same day the film was released, in a document filed in the New York Supreme Court, lawyers for both sides filed a motion of discontinuance in the case, effectively ending it.
 No details of the settlement were made available but because the motion was filed "with prejudice" both sides would be paying their own legal costs.